emamajek/SpectralType/README.md

 subtypes that have few if any standards, and adopted them as standards in Pecaut et al. (2012) and Pecaut & Mamajek (2013): Examples are: HD 158352 (A8V), HD 73450 (A9V), HIP 111288 (K8V k), and HIP 3261 (K9V).
 Other "candidate" standard stars are listed that we do not taken spectra of, but which have good agreement amongst published classifications.
+Note that it is possible for a star that was considered to be a spectral standard in an older publication, but to be listed here as an exemplar *for a different type - if there has been numerous classifications for the latter spectral type in recent decades.

 There are examples of stars whose disagreements in classifications over the years by expert classifiers (and themselves!) would seem to disqualify them from being listed as a